chris4540/hyprdots-rofi-audio-selector/README.md

 # rofi-audio-selector

-A set of scripts for selecting PulseAudio audio source and sink with hyprdot (the popular dot file collection for hyprland)
+A set of scripts for selecting PulseAudio audio source and sink with [hyprdots](https://github.com/prasanthrangan/hyprdots) (the popular dot file collection for hyprland)

 ## Introduction